18th-century view of Dublin City Hall, then the Royal Exchange

 Ireland makes much of its Christian heritage and the role of religion is central to many people’s lives throughout the country.
 In the 1990s, after decades of a sluggish economy, Ireland enjoyed an unparalleled economic boom and rebranded itself as a ‘Celtic Tiger’.
 Tourism plays a major role in the national economy, both rural and in the capital Dublin while agriculture plays an important role.
 Ireland also enjoys a vibrant cultural life and heritage.

 The Island of Ireland is divided into four traditional provinces, Connacht, Leinster, Munster and Ulster.
 These are further divided into 32 historic counties throughout the island, with six remaining north of the border in Northern Ireland (UK).
 Six counties of the nine counties of Ulster are in Northern Ireland, with three remaining in the Republic, thus rendering the term Ulster politically inaccurate if used to denote political boundaries.
 The four provinces have no administrative structure, either in the Republic or Northern Ireland.
-In the Republic the 26 counties are reflected in administrative counties, except in Tipperary and Dublin, which both have subdivisions.
-In Northern Ireland the six counties are defunct in local government terms, with 26 district councils existing in the province, though the six counties are used for some civil service functions under the direction of its political institutions.
+In the Republic the 26 counties are reflected in its administrative counties, except in Dublin.
+In Northern Ireland the remaining six counties are defunct in local government terms, with 11 district councils existing in the province (also subject to reorganisation in 2014, down from 26), though the six counties are used for some civil service functions under the direction of its political institutions.

 Dublin has long served as the Irish capital since the island was divided into tribal kingdoms.
 The city of Dublin has a population of 495,000, though the metropolitan area including surrounding counties is estimated at 1.6m.
 Dublin City Council (known as the Dublin Corporation until 2002) is presided over by the Lord Mayor of Dublin, a ceremonial post appointed to from among the city's 52 assembly members.
-The post will become directly elected from 2011 but a previous proposal for an elected city chief was passed in 2002 but later stalled.
 Executive power currently resides with an appointed city manager, who oversees a staff of 6,000 city officials and employees.
 The city is twinned with Barcelona, Liverpool and San Jose, California.

-Instead of the 26 historic counties of the south, local government in the Republic is subdivided into 29 administrative counties, with 24 of the historic counties being reflected by an elected county council.
-Dublin is further divided into three counties while Tipperary is divided into North and South.
+Instead of the 26 historic counties of the south, local government in the Republic was subdivided into 29 administrative counties, with 24 of the historic counties being reflected by an elected county council.
+Dublin is further divided into three counties while Tipperary was divided into North and South.
 There are five cities in the Republic, each with their own city council, Dublin, Cork, Galway, Limerick and Waterford.
-The five city councils are considered as having the same power and status as the counties.
-The sub-tier is generally known as town councils, though five (including the city of Kilkenny) style themselves borough councils.
+The five city councils were considered as having the same power and status as the counties.
+A sub-tier generally known as town councils also existed, though five (including the city of Kilkenny) styled themselves borough councils.
 Local government in Ireland has seen a steady erosion of its powers since 1945, with a number of functions passing to central government-appointed boards.
-Like the city manager in Dublin, each council has an official manager, who carries out many tasks ordinarily reserved for political leaders elsewhere in European local government.
+Like the city manager in Dublin, each council has an official manager (since 2014, chief executive), who carries out many tasks ordinarily reserved for political leaders elsewhere in European local government.

 Though the pattern of local authorities in Ireland is complex and uneven, the role of local government itself corresponds to a general model of local administration, with locally-elected councils working within a policy framework determined by the centre.
 Therefore the elected element merely provides for minor local variance to such policies and the cover of local democracy within a highly centralised system.
 Principally, Irish local authorities exercise limited jurisdiction over education, health, housing, roads, water supply services, sewerage and waste, local economic development, planning, environmental protection, culture and sport and agriculture.
 A review of local government in Ireland commissioned by central government and reporting in 2006, recommended some fiscal reforms to allow for local revenue raising and more autonomy in local service provision, but this was ultimately rejected by central government.